Dammu

-The film was released theatrically on 27 April 2012, along with a Tamil dubbed version titled Singamagan.
-On 15.
-Mostly negative reviews and became box office failure.
+Dhammu was released theatrically on 27 April 2012 and received mixed to negative reviews from critics who praised cast performance and action sequences, but criticized its screenwriting, excessive violence, and double-meaning dialogues.
+Regardless, the film was a commercial success grossing over ₹58 crore at the box office with a distributor's share of ₹35 crore.
+It was the 15th highest-grossing Telugu film at the time of release in terms of distributor's share.
 The film was unofficially remade in Bengali (Bangladesh) as Rajababu - The Power starring Shakib Khan, Apu Biswas and Bobby.
+The film was dubbed into Tamil titled Singamagan.

 Plot

 Rama Chandra is an orphan who leads a simple life along with his friend.
-He falls in love with Sathya, who is a very rich girl.
-Sathya imposes a condition that Rama Chandra's family history and pedigree are very important.
-At this very moment, Rama Chandra learns that a rich and powerful royal Suryavamsi family seeks to adopt an heir, and he seizes the chance.
-Once he goes there, he realizes that things are not as simple as they seem.
-The family has a violent past and a bitter dispute with another rich and powerful royal Chandravamsi family headed by a Chandravamsi King.
-He also realizes that thousands of people in the area are now dependent on him for their very survival.
-He also discovers that he is the real heir to the family.
-Rama Chandra does not like violence and tries his best to solve the problems peacefully.
-But the rival gang does not give him a chance.
-Vexed with the violence, Rama Chandra nearly kills the Chandravamsi King's eldest son and kills King's youngest son.
-He opens the Chandravamsi King's eyes by placing a sword on his middle son.
-In the climax, the Chandravamsi King realizes that he was wrong and apologizes to all.
-Rama Chandra becomes the hero of the village.
+He falls in love with Sathya, who is a rich girl.
+Sathya imposes a condition that Rama Chandra's family history should be important.
+At this very moment, Rama Chandra learns that a rich and powerful royal Suryavamsi family seeks to adopt an heir, where he seizes the chance.

+Rama Chandra goes there and realizes that Suryavamsi family has a violent past and a bitter dispute with another rich and powerful royal Chandravamsi family headed by a Chandravamsi King and also realizes that thousands of people in the area are now dependent on him for their very survival.
+Rama Chandra also discovers that he is actually the real heir to the family.
+Despite his hatred towards violence, Rama Chandra tries his best to solve the problems peacefully, but the rival gang does not give him a chance.
+Vexed with the violence, Rama Chandra nearly kills the Chandravamsi King's eldest son and kills King's youngest son, where he opens the Chandravamsi King's eyes by placing a sword on his middle son.
+Chandravamsi King realizes that his mistakes and apologizes to Rama Chandra and the family, thus ending the violent nature of the village.